inambioinfo/chipseq-installer/README.md

 Before you have any of our codes on your computer...
 --------------------------------------------------------------------------------

-Create a project directory e.g. chipseq-test
+Create a project directory e.g. chipseq
+NB.
+For cluster users, it is recommended to install your software in /home/ not in /lustre/

-> mkdir chipseq-test
+> mkdir chipseq

-> cd chipseq-test
+> cd chipseq

 Get installer code
 > wget --no-check-certificate -r https://github.com/crukci-bioinformatics/chipseq-installer/archive/master.zip -O master-installer.zip